vancouvercodingschool/code-102-guide/curriculum/class-05/lab/README.md

 # Hand-Rolled CSS

-Apply some styles to the structure you built from the wireframe.
+Team up with your partner and add some styles to the structure you built from the wireframe.

 ## Setup and Documentation